Our four committees meet in public and aim to be open and accessible and engage local people in decision-making.

 This working group was established at a full council meeting in March 2018 and meets twice a year to review and manage policies, councillor vacancies, and conduct issues.

-3. Road Safety Party
+3. Road Safety Working Party

-We aim to identify danger spots and make our roads safer.
+This working party was established in 2018 to to identify danger spots and make our roads safer.